 [LUM#2] The sea to drink

-Transforming seawater into drinking water using an ecological and economical process is the challenge taken up by researchers and students from Polytech and Montpellier Engineering.
+Transforming seawater into drinking water using an environmentally friendly and economical process is the challenge taken up by researchers and students at Polytech and Montpellier Engineering.

 Choosing solar energy